streamanalyze/sa.documentation/procedural-functions/README.md

 A *procedural function* is a function defined as a sequence of AmosQL statements that may have side effects, e.g. database update statements.
-Procedural functions may iteratively return elements of a result bag by issuing a [return](#result) statement.
-Each time *return* is executed another result element is *emitted* from the function.
 Procedural functions should be avoided in queries since procedural functions may update the database.
 Since the execution order of function calls in queries is undefined such side effect may cause unexpected behavior.
 Most AmosQL statements are allowed in procedure bodies.

 Syntax: